TheReconJacob/GamePreservationPrototype/USER_TESTING_GUIDE.md

 - Was the setup straightforward?
 - Was the lobby system easy to understand?
 - Did the gameplay feel synchronized between windows?

+**Headless Server (if tested):**
+- Did the server run without opening a window?
+- Was connecting different from connecting to a Host?
+- Did you notice the server had no player character?

 **Overall:**
 - What was confusing or frustrating?